Curious about the Podcast software you need to get up and running?

-Audacity is a great, no-cost option to record and edit your podcast.
+Audacity is a great, no-cost podcast editing software solution.
 It doesn’t give you anywhere near the same capabilities as Adobe Audition, but it definitely gets the job done.

 No cost for MAC users:

 GarageBand: For a free podcast recording software, GarageBand is a great option if you need podcast software for Mac.
 Again, I prefer Audition over GarageBand, but if you’re not looking to spend money on a program just yet, then GarageBand will definitely get the job done.

 Cost option for both MAC and PC users:

 Adobe Audition.
-I use the Adobe Audition Cloud software, which I can record directly into while using Skype as my “calling system” and my PreSonus Firetudio mixer.
+I use the Adobe Audition podcast recording software, which I can record directly into while using Skype as my “calling system” and my PreSonus Firetudio mixer.
 I’ll talk more about mixers in just a bit, though.